ARTICLES

 The Crop and Markets Ahead

 Mona Flowers is growing premium T-hybrid roses and spray roses alongside eucalyptus greenery.
 The combination serves florists and buyers who want both focal stems and dependable foliage from one source.
-The initial market focus is Europe, the Middle East, and Eastern Europe.
-As volumes rise, the plan is to widen the reach to a broader global spread while keeping service levels steady.
 The first year is about proving consistency.
 After that, the goal is to scale without losing the standards that define the farm.

 Mona Flowers